 Lower back pain affects more than 3 million individuals each year.
 In fact, many people in the Dallas, Texas area experience pain when they bend, lift, or twist.
 Lower back pain can be caused by overuse, strain, injury, aging and many other health conditions.
-PAIN DOCTOR Pain & Regenerative Medicine can help patients in the Arlington, Fort Worth, and Dallas, Texas area manage their pain with the use of a transformational epidural steroid injection.
+OPTIMAL Pain & Regenerative Medicine can help patients in the Arlington, Fort Worth, and Dallas, Texas area manage their pain with the use of a transformational epidural steroid injection.

 What is a Transforaminal Epidural Steroid Injection?